kc0bfv/relationship_graph/README.md

 edge_types_object := {edge_type_name: edge_type_object, ...}
 edge_type_name := A string, any valid JSON key values permitted, that becomes a possible value for edge types. edge_type_object := {}

+root_ids_list := A list of the id numbers of nodes to use as the hierarchical root when no other root is selected.
 ```

 Unexpected keys and values in the schema objects should be ignored, and missing ones get default values.
 Thus, schema setup can improve over time.